strikermdd/magicadmin/README.md

 Introduction
 ============

-**MagicAdmin** -- is a beatiful, fully responsive admin template.
+**MagicAdmin** -- is a beautiful, fully responsive admin template.
 Based on **[Bootstrap 4](https://github.com/twbs/bootstrap)** framework.
 Highly customizable and easy to use.
 Fits many screen resolutions from small mobile devices to large desktops.
 Check out the live preview now and see for yourself.

 **Download & Preview on [MagicMidia](https://www.magicmidia.com)**

 !["MagicAdmin Presentation"] (https://magicadmin.magicmidia.com/magicadmin.png "MagicAdmin Presentation")

+**ATTENTION** - This package its not ready for production use yet.
+Please, by now, only use it to test or to colaborate!

 **MagicAdmin** has been carefully coded with clear comments in all of its JS, LESS and HTML files.
 LESS has been used to increase code customizability.